Who we are

-Professor Ormerod is Professor of Criminal Justice at University College London and a practising barrister and bencher at Middle Temple.
+Professor Hopkins is Professor of Law at Reading University and an Honorary Bencher of Middle Temple.

 Nicholas Paines KC

 Mr Paines was appointed as Law Commissioner with responsibility for public law on 18 November 2013.
 On 19 July 2018 he was reappointed for a further five years.
 He was formerly a leading silk in EU and public law.
 He sits as a Deputy High Court Judge in the Administrative Court, a Deputy Judge of the Upper Tribunal (Administrative Appeals Chamber) and the First-tier Tribunal (Tax Chamber) and a Recorder in the Crown Court.
 He is also a member of the Bar of Northern Ireland.

 Code of Best Practice for Law Commissioners

 Our Commissioners follow a Code of Best Practice which incorporates the principles in the Cabinet Office Code of Best Practice for Board Members of Public Bodies.

-In accordance with the Code, a Register of Commissioners’ Interests is available.
+In accordance with the Code, a Register of Board Member’s Interests is available.